colebolebole/pyweather/README.md

 # Setup - GUI

-Simply use any webserver client (exp SiPyWeb) also works on nginx, run it and it should work. already has a free public api key installed! and/or you can of course make your own api key: https://home.openweathermap.org/api_keys If you are running on nginx windows, just download our zip file from releases, extract it, and run nginx.exe!
+Simply use any webserver client (exp SiPyWeb) also works on nginx, run it and it should work. already has a free public API key installed! and/or you can of course make your own api key: https://home.openweathermap.org/api_keys If you are running on nginx Windows, just download our zip file from releases, extract it, and run nginx.exe!

 ---

-# if you want to skip this, download the public file already containing an api key!
+# Don't want to use an API Key?
+Get a release that already has one!

 https://github.com/colebolebole/openweather/releases/tag/pyweather